jostylr/event-when/src/event-when.md

 happening until some manual reworking on the event.
 Since the no argument function wipes out all handlers, period, we do not need to worry about nowhen.

+!!! extend action to filter type and work through handler action strings.
+This could, for example, remove an entire set of actions that have a certain tag in the action name.

     function (events, action, nowhen) {